 - An explanation of the reasons behind your application, and the steps you have already taken to try to resolve your issue

-How do I apply for a reduced study load in a session?
+How do I apply for a reduced study load?

 Application period:

-You must apply by the end of first week of the session.
+You must apply by 21 February 2025.
 Applications submitted after this date will not be accepted.

 What do I need to apply for a reduced study load?